recursivefaults/recursivefaults.github.io/_posts/2019-02-20-write-a-resume-that-doesnt-suck.md

 ## Skills

-The basic structure I’ve used for years is to begin with a section highlighting my skills.
+The basic structure I’ve used for years begins with a section highlighting my skills.

 I start here because the first person to read my resume will often be someone in HR.
 They don’t understand software development.
 They have a job listing that was written by someone else that they are trying to match against.
 They will do this at a very shallow level.
 That means they will look for keywords that match.